 What is the best deductible for homeowners insurance?

-There’s no right answer to this.
+There is no right answer to this.
 Many homeowners opt to have a $1,000 deductible because this amount tends to lower monthly premiums by a significant margin.
-Of course, if you do this, this means you won’t be calling your insurance company for small issues.
+Of course, if you do this, this means you will not be calling your insurance company for small claims.
 Learn how to tackle routine maintenance issues on your own, or to find a competent handyman whom you trust and can easily afford.
 Many homeowners end up spending about 1 percent of their home’s purchase price on yearly issues.
 So, if you can, try to put that amount away in a savings account for when issues occur (and they will).

 What does it mean when you have a $1,000 deductible?

-A $1,000 deductible is the amount you pay before your insurance company steps in.
+A $1,000 deductible is the amount you pay in the event of a claim.
 For example, if you have a plumbing pipe burst and the water does $5,000 worth of damage to your floors, your insurance company would pay for $4,000 worth of repairs while you would be responsible for the remaining $1,000.
 To be clear: you are not sending any money to your insurance company ‘to pay’ for a deductible.
 A deductible, instead, is the amount you are expected to contribute to help pay for any damages or repairs when they occur.

 Are home insurance deductibles tax deductible?

-Most of the time they aren’t.
+Most of the time they are not.
 However, there is one situation where you can deduct any losses and that is when your home is affected by a federally declared disaster.